rasoulifarhad/spring-boot/ddd-scrum-management-application/note.md

  Smaller **aggregates** not only perform and scale better, they are also biased toward transactional success, meaning that conflicts preventing a commit are rare.

  Your domain will not often have true invariant constraints that force you into large composition design situations.
 When you occasionally encounter a true consistency rule, then add another few **entities**, or possibly a collection, as necessary, but continue to push yourself to keep the overall size as small as possible

+ A common issue that arises is a particular use case that calls for the modification of multiple aggregate instances.
+In such a case we must determine whether the specified large user goal is spread across multiple persistence transactions, or if it occurs within just one.
+If it is the latter, it pays to be skeptical.
+No matter how well it is written, such a use case may not accurately reflect the true aggregates of our model.